SatyaRaghuNandan/BigData-Interview-Prep/Meta/1762. Buildings With an Ocean View/variant_1_java.md

+# // VARIANT: What if you had to return the number of buildings with an ocean view?

 Let's **convert your C++ variant** of the **"Buildings With an Ocean View"** problem — where we return the **count** of such buildings — into **Java**, and then compare it to the **original problem**.

 ---